-A study carried out by IBM in 2009 on “Making Change Work” included the results of a survey from 1,500 Change Practitioners worldwide, the results were staggering.
+A study carried out by IBM in 2009 on ‘Making Change Work’ included the results of a survey from 1,500 Change Practitioners worldwide, and the results were staggering.

 The remaining 59% of projects missed at least one objective or failed entirely.

-The Chaos Report in 2009 from The Standish Group provided alarming figures of 44% of projects were challenged (late, over budget and/or with less than the required features and functions) while 24% failed (cancelled) prior to completion or delivered and never used).
+The Chaos Report in 2009 from the Standish Group provided alarming figures: 44% of projects were challenged (late, over budget and/or with less than the required features and functions) while 24% failed (cancelled) prior to completion or were delivered and never used.

 The question at the forefront of businesses today when faced with facts and figures such as those is how do we make change successful?

-With statistics such as those above businesses are right to question the value in attempting to deliver business transformation when they may believe that they are doomed for failure even before they start.
+With statistics such as those above, businesses are right to question the value in attempting to deliver business transformation when they may believe that they are doomed to failure before they even start.

 We believe that change, transformation, evolution, revolution and renewal is the new normal for businesses.

-Businesses that embrace this “new norm” will move from merely responding to trends, to shaping them, driving them and leading them.
+Businesses that embrace this ‘new normal’ will move from merely responding to trends, to shaping them, driving them and leading them.
 We have said it before and we will continue to say it, the ability to manage change successfully must become a core competency within businesses.